How to Say You’re Welcome in Portuguese from Portugal

 Conclusion: Say You’re Welcome in Portuguese Like a True Native

-In this article, we’ve explored the polite expressions you can utilize to reply to “Obrigado/a” in Portugal and Brazil.
-If you want to learn their proper pronunciation check out our video: 10 ways to say “You’re Welcome in European Portuguese.”
+In this article, we’ve explored the polite expressions you can apply to say You’re welcome in European Portuguese.
+If you want to learn their proper pronunciation, check out our video: 10 ways to say “You’re Welcome in European Portuguese.”

 What was your favorite way to say “You’re welcome” in Portuguese?
 And which one will you use next?
 Let us know in the comments!